labsyspharm/minerva-story-upload/README.md

   - Rename your screenshot to `STORY-NAME.jpg`, with `STORY-NAME` replaced

 WIthin the `cycif.org/assets/img/project-name/` directory, click "add file" and "upload files":
+  - Navigate to your `STORY-NAME.jpg` and upload the image.

 ## Modifying Tissue Atlas